Communal violence

-Communal violence is a form of violence that is perpetrated across ethnic or communal lines, the violent parties feel solidarity for their respective groups, and victims are chosen based upon group membership.
+Communal violence is a form of violence that is perpetrated across ethnic or communal lines, where the violent parties feel solidarity for their respective groups and victims are chosen based upon group membership.
 The term includes conflicts, riots and other forms of violence between communities of different religious faith or ethnic origins.

-United Nations Office on Drugs and Crime includes any conflict and form of violence between communities of different religious group, different sects or tribes of same religious group, clans, ethnic origins or national origin as communal violence.
+United Nations Office on Drugs and Crime includes any conflict and form of violence between communities of different religious groups, different sects or tribes of same religious group, clans, ethnic origins or national origin as communal violence.
 However, this excludes conflict between two individuals or two families.

-Communal violence is found in Africa, the Americas, Asia, Europe and Australia.
+Communal violence is found in Africa, the Americas, Asia, Europe and Oceania.

 The term "communal violence" was coined by European colonial authorities as they wrestled to manage outbreaks of violence between religious, ethnic and disparate groups in their colonies, particularly Africa and South Asia, in early 20th century.

-Communal violence, in different parts of the world, is alternatively referred to as ethnic violence, non-State conflict, violent civil disorder, minorities unrest, mass racial violence, inter-communal violence and ethno-religious violence.
+Communal violence, in different parts of the world, is alternatively referred to as ethnic violence, religious violence, non-State conflict, violent civil disorder, minorities unrest, mass racial violence, inter-communal violence and ethno-religious violence.

 History

 Europe

 Human history has experienced numerous episodes of communal violence.
-For example, in medieval Europe, Protestants clashed with Catholics, Christians clashed with Muslims while both perpetuated violence against Jews and Roma minorities.
+For example, in medieval Europe, Protestants clashed with Catholics, Christians clashed with Muslims, and Christians perpetuated violence against Jews and Roma.
 In 1561, Huguenots in Toulouse took out in a procession through the streets to express their solidarity for Protestant ideas.
 A few days later, the Catholics hunted down some of the leaders of the procession, beat them and burned them at the stake.
 In the French town of Pamiers, communal clashes were routine between Protestants and Catholics, such as during holy celebrations where the Catholics took out a procession with a statue of St. Anthony, sang and danced while they carried the statue around town.
 Local Protestants would year after year disrupt the festivities by throwing stones at the Catholics.
 In 1566, when the Catholic procession reached a Protestant neighborhood, the Protestants chanted "kill, kill, kill !!" and days of communal violence with numerous fatalities followed.
 In 1572, thousands of Protestants were killed by Catholics during communal violence in each of the following cities – Paris, Aix, Bordeaux, Bourges, Lyon, Meaux, Orleans, Rouen, Toulouse, and Troyes.
 In Switzerland, communal violence between the Reformation movement and Catholics marked the 16th century.
 Ireland has a long history of communal violence with the period between July 1920 and July 1922 being particularly violent.
 This period of time saw the partition of Ireland and the establishment of Northern Ireland.
 The violence that occurred during this time in several towns/cities within Northern Ireland has been referred to as the Belfast Pogrom.